dragomirik/rel-alg/README.md

-# Relational Algebra Interpretor
+# Relational Algebra Interpreter

 Developed for [National University of Kyiv Mohyla Academy](https://www.ukma.edu.ua/eng/)

 ## How to Run

-To run the interpretor, clone the repository,
+To run the interpreter, clone the repository,
 `cd` into the repo directory, and run the following commands:

 ```